-In the case of defendants who are health care professionals or pharmacists, they may argue that they had medically valid reasons for writing prescriptions, or no reason to suspect that they were filling an invalid prescription.
+In the case of defendants who are health care professionals or pharmacists, they might argue that they had medically valid reasons for writing prescriptions, or had no reason to suspect that they were filling an invalid prescription.

 For more information regarding the sale of drugs, check out the links below.

 Being charged with illegally selling prescription drugs is serious.
 Anyone charged with or being investigated for this offense should speak with a local, experienced criminal defense attorney.
 A knowledgeable lawyer should be able to assess your case for possible defenses and weaknesses, and advise you whether to go to trial or try to get a plea deal.
 When the defendant is a licensed healthcare professional, an experienced attorney might be able to negotiate a deal that either allows the person to keep their license or lets them give up their license to avoid time behind bars.